amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/RAID.md

 **RAID Mitigation** is a procedure in which the delivery team produces a plan for mitigating against captured RAID items.
 This typically occurs the very moment you define a problem to be solved, and should be continually reviewed and updated throughout the entire problem solving lifecycle

-**RAID Log** is an artefact produced and maintained by the delivery team and includes a clear break down of RAID items, their RAG status, potential impact, liklihood, mitigation strategies and plans for each where applicable
+**RAID Log** is an artefact produced and maintained by the delivery team and includes a clear break down of RAID items, their RAG status, potential impact, likelihood, mitigation strategies and plans for each where applicable

 #### Accountable:
 The Delivery Lead is accountable for ensuring that the RAID log is produced and accessible